aidandlim/portfolio_camagru/README.md

 ## Aidan Lim (@dlim in 42 Silicon Valley)

-- Web & App developer who love traveling.
+- A Web & App developer who love traveling.

 - Worked as a full-stack developer for 3 and a half years.